 But I do get it.

 We all like the idea of dating Indiana Jones, or one of those sixpacked boys from the cover of Outside, or one of those hunch-backed hottie climbers from the gym who’re always coming back from France and heading out again for Hueco Tanks, or Yosemite.

 And, to be fair, I liked a lot of it: the un-materialistic parts of it.
 The parts that extolled the virtues of letting go and independence within relationships (for more) and being world-aware, while appreciating home.

 But the whole Bucket List Thing has always seemed a bit off, twisted at its roots.
 It’s a bit YOLO—it’s materializing adventure and even life’s most precious memories.
 It’s consumptive, it’s acquisitive, it’s patriarchal in the conquering sense.

 But I get it.

-But as travel star and colleague Ryan Van Duzer says, “Most adventure dudes are so selfish…they don’t care about much more than getting to tops of mountains and doing gnarly sh*t.”
+As my best buddy, travel star and colleague Ryan Van Duzer says, “Most adventure dudes are so selfish…they don’t care about much more than getting to tops of mountains and doing gnarly sh*t.”

 So I say “f*ck it” to the bucket list.
-Why?

 The world isn’t alright.
 Sure, it’s wondrous.
 It’s amazing.
 But it’s also full of suffering.
+It’s falling apart.